FloGom/scijson/scijson_matlab/README.md

 ## scijsonlab installation

-This toolbox requires to install [jsonlab](https://github.com/fangq/jsonlab).
+1. This toolbox requires to install [jsonlab](https://github.com/fangq/jsonlab).
+Jsonlab is a Matlab toolbox dedicated to the writing and reading of json files.
+2. Download the folder `scijsonlab`.

-Copy this folder to the user MATLAB directory for a single user installation.
+3. Copy the folder `scijsonlab` to the user MATLAB directory for a single user installation.
 Or add the path to this folder in your Matlab path variable.

-The example file `mainsj_test.m` in `examples` shows the usage of the main functions of the toolbox.
+4. The example file `mainsj_test.m` in `examples` shows the usage of the main functions of the toolbox.

 ## Saving data